The Dick Corbett Head Football Coach

 2009 Home Depot National Coach of the Year

-In his 28th season as a collegiate head coach and ninth year at the University of Notre Dame, Dick Corbett Head Football Coach Brian Kelly brings a championship tradition as the school’s 29th head football coach.
+Entering his 30th season as a collegiate head coach in 2020 and 11th year at the University of Notre Dame, Dick Corbett Head Football Coach Brian Kelly brings a championship tradition as the school’s 29th head football coach.

-Kelly is the winningest active coach in the NCAA Football Bowl Subdivision.
-He is the only coach to win The Home Depot Coach of the Year Award (2009, 2012 and 2018) on more than one occasions.
-Kelly is the fifth-winningest coach in school history.
+Kelly is the winningest active coach in NCAA Football (all divisions)*.
+He is the only coach to win The Home Depot Coach of the Year Award (2009, 2012 and 2018) on more than one occasion.
+Kelly is the fourth-winningest coach in school history*.

 Kelly’s Head Coaching Resume